dotnet/AspNetCore.Docs/aspnetcore/web-api/action-return-types.md

 Without known conditions to safeguard against during action execution, returning a specific type could suffice.
 The preceding action accepts no parameters, so parameter constraints validation isn't needed.

-When known conditions need to be accounted for in an action, multiple return paths are introduced.
-In such a case, it's common to mix an <xref:Microsoft.AspNetCore.Mvc.ActionResult> return type with the primitive or complex return type.
+When multiple return types are possible, it's common to mix an <xref:Microsoft.AspNetCore.Mvc.ActionResult> return type with the primitive or complex return type.
 Either [IActionResult](#iactionresult-type) or [ActionResult\<T>](#actionresultt-type) are necessary to accommodate this type of action.
+Several samples of multiple return types are provided in this document.

 ### Return IEnumerable\<T> or IAsyncEnumerable\<T>